-Indianapolis Camp MD is a Medical Detective workshop that explores all the health professions and lasts 2 days.
+Indianapolis Camp MD is a medical detective workshop that explores all the health professions.
+The workshop lasts two days.
 This camp is for high school students with an interest in medicine or any health career.

 Medical student in partnership with our local AHEC office lead the “classes” the students take throughout the day for both Doctor Camp and Camp MD.
 The classes will each have a lesson plan and are fun for both the volunteers and students.

 - Anatomy — Show students human anatomy using models and a skeleton.
 Talk about how the different parts of the body work.